U.S. EXPAT TAX GUIDE – FRANCE

 Table of contents

-Why is the “married filing separately” status important for US citizens in France with non-US spouses?
+Why is “married filing separately” key for US expats in France?

 This filing status significantly affects your taxes.
 If you are married to a non-US person, you must still report your marital status to the IRS.
 You have two primary options: